 The Aga Khan’s brother, Prince Amyn, joined the United Nations Secretariat, Department of Economic and Social Affairs following his graduation from Harvard in 1965.
 Since 1968, Prince Amyn has been closely involved with the governance of the principal development institutions of the Imamat.
 He is Director of the Aga Khan Foundation (AKF) and a member of the Board of the Aga Khan Fund for Economic Development (AKFED) and Chairman of its Executive Committee.
 Prince Amyn was also deeply involved in the establishment and the development of the Tourism Promotion Services (TPS).
 He is also a Director of the Aga Khan Trust for Culture (AKTC).

-The Aga Khan’s eldest child and daughter, Princess Zahra, graduated from Harvard in 1994 with a BA (Honours) Degree in Development Studies, and is the Head of the Social Welfare Department (SWD) located within the Secretariat of the Aga Khan in France.
+The Aga Khan’s eldest child and daughter, Princess Zahra, graduated from Harvard in 1994 with a BA (Honours) Degree in Development Studies, and is the Head of the Social Welfare Department (SWD).
 She has policy and management responsibility for the health, education, and planning and building service companies of the Aga Khan Development Network (AKDN).
 She also plays a key policy role with respect to the other social development institutions of the Network.

 The Aga Khan’s second son, Prince Hussain, graduated from Williams College (USA) with a Bachelor of Arts degree and has a Master of International Affairs degree from Columbia’s School of International and Public Affairs (SIPA) where his main area of study was Economic and Political Development with a regional focus on the Middle East and North Africa.